 Protecting private data is serious business.
-In the fall of 2017, the credit reporting agency Equifax made headlines by suffering one of the largest data breaches in history, exposing the data of 148 million of their clients.
+In the fall of 2017, the credit reporting agency Equifax made headlines by suffering one of the largest data breaches in history.
+This breach exposed the data of 148 million of their clients.
 And that’s just the beginning: similar incidents happened with both Orbitz and Facebook this past year.
 January 28 is Data Privacy Day, and it’s a good time to reflect and ask:

 - What are ways that my users could be inadvertently compromising data?

-- How can we encourage users to improve practices around data privacy?
+- How can we encourage even more users to improve practices around data privacy?

-- How can we help employees protect data at home and at work?
+- How can we help employees protect data both at home and also at work?

 On Data Privacy Day, here are some easy but effective actions you can take with users to reinforce safe data handling practices:

 Companies like Equifax provide an important cautionary tale of how not to treat client data.
 But they also offer a challenge to do better.
 In a landscape fraught with companies that fail to protect private data as they should, you have the opportunity to put security first and gain client trust.
-Don’t let January 28 pass without considering how you can make privacy best practices stick in your company.
+Don’t let January 28 pass without considering how you can make data protection practices stick.
 Use this opportunity to help equip your employees with the tools necessary to identify and protect personal data.
 For more information about data privacy regulations and best practices, please contact us.
 We would welcome the opportunity to help you keep your organization’s, and your clients’ data, as secure as possible.

-To learn more about how the human element affects information security, we invite you to read a Gartner report, “How to Secure the Human Link.”
+To learn more about how the data protection and the human element affects information security, we invite you to read a Gartner report, “How to Secure the Human Link.”